bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 - file `app/helpers/users_helper.rb` should define `UsersHelper`
 - file `app/controllers/admin/payments_controller.rb` should define `Admin::PaymentsController`.

 NOTE: Rails configures Zeitwerk to infer file names using the [`String#camelize`](https://api.rubyonrails.org/classes/String.html#method-i-camelize) method.
 For example, it expects that `app/controllers/users_controller.rb` defines the constant `UsersController` because that is what `"users_controller".camelize` returns.
 The section [Customizing Inflections](#customizing-file-names-and-defined-constants) below documents ways to override this default.
-For more details, see [Zeitwerk documentation](https://github.com/fxn/zeitwerk#file-structure).

 Because file names carry that information, Rails can determine which file defines which constant by its directory and file name.

 Rails sets up loaders that build this map from the autoload paths during the application's boot process.
-For each constant, the loaders register an entry with Ruby's built-in [`Module#autoload`](https://www.rubydoc.info/stdlib/core/Module:autoload), that lists the file defining that constant:
+For each constant, the loaders register a lazy-load hook with Ruby's built-in [`Module#autoload`](https://www.rubydoc.info/stdlib/core/Module:autoload), that lists the file defining that constant: